pcda18/pcda18.github.io/week-02.md

 >
 >     random_three(foods)

-_Assignment:_ Modify the function to return a list of 3 random strings containing the letter "a."
+_Assignment:_ Modify the function to return a list of 3 random strings containing the letter "a".
 Don’t worry about repetitions.

 > _A possible solution:_
 >